Ashores/YOLO_belt/docs/README.md

 ```bash
 pip install -e '.[dev]'
 ```
-The dataset you can download from https://github.com/Ashores/YOLO_belt/tree/master/belt
+The dataset you can see from https://github.com/Ashores/YOLO_belt/tree/master/belt

 train the model
 ```bash